abdelrahmanShabaan/Docker_/README.md

 # Configuring logging

-Jenkins logging can be configured through a properties file and `java.util.logging.config.file` Java property.
+Jenkins logging can be configured through a properties file and `java.util.logging.config.file` Java property..
 For example:

 ```